 Functional Adjustments / Mobilisations for the Equine Patient

-This course is perfect for those who want to learn adjustment/mobilisation techniques for horses and who have a solid grounding in equine anatomy and plenty of osteopathic clinical experience with equine patients.
-This course is not for beginners nor practitioners without an appropriate level of clinical competence and experience.
+This course is perfect for those who want to learn adjustment/mobilisation techniques for horses and have a solid grounding in equine anatomy and plenty of osteopathic clinical experience with equine patients.
+This course is not for beginners or practitioners without appropriate clinical competence and experience.
 You will be taught the indications and contraindications of adjustment techniques to ensure safety at every level.
-You will also be taught the difference between the various forms of adjustment/mobilisation and how each work, and, of course you will be taught appropriate assessments and adjustment techniques to suit this level of learning.
+You will also be taught the difference between the various forms of adjustment/mobilisation and how each works, and, of course, you will be taught appropriate assessments and adjustment techniques to suit this level of learning.

 Who can apply?

-This course is for graduates of the AOI Equine Diploma and experienced equine osteopaths.
+This course is for those who have completed the AOI Equine Diploma and experienced equine osteopaths who have already learned the indicative content of our Diploma.
 All applicants must have successfully completed the Diploma Pathway (or be able to demonstrate the equivalent.
-A equine osteopathic conversion course is available for those wishing to enter year two of our Diploma directly.
+An equine osteopathic conversion course is available for those wishing to enter year two of our Diploma directly.
 Please click HERE for more information.
 Proof of prior experience and education is essential (without exception).

-We are strict about the prerequisites to this course because it is important that any student that attends this course, has excellent anatomical knowledge and works with horses regularly.
-This is to ensure accuracy of technique and thus, safety of all those you treat.
-If you cannot recall your equine anatomy easily, we would urge you to do so in advance of this module or to take one of our Equine Anatomy CPD Units
+We are strict about the prerequisites to this course because it is essential that any student who attends this course has excellent anatomical knowledge and works with horses regularly.
+This is to ensure the accuracy of taught techniques and, thus, the safety of all those you treat.
+If you cannot recall your equine anatomy easily, we urge you to do so before this module or to ask about our online anatomy modules.

-To attend, you are expected to already have:
+To attend, you are expected to have already:

 1. A firm understanding of musculoskeletal and biomechanical knowledge of the equine model;